Palm Cove Future

 This development includes more than 3 kilometres of crafted cycle ways and rainforest boardwalks that link the development to Palm Cove Beach and The Village Palm Cove.

-Argentea will offer a family atmosphere that is created through the introduction of parkland near the residential precinct; there will be more that 50 acres of green space and wildlife corridors throughout Argentea Palm Cove.
+Argentea offers a family atmosphere that is created through the introduction of parkland near the residential precinct; there will be more than 50 acres of green space and wildlife corridors throughout Argentea Palm Cove.

 The Village Palm Cove

-Palm Cove devotees wait in excited anticipation for the arrival of The Village Palm Cove, the elegant and vibrant dining, retail and leisure precinct set to shape the beachside village as a truly unique, culturally-rich, international destination.
+Palm Cove devotees now love the laid back charm of The Palm Cove Village, and the elegant and vibrant dining, retail and leisure precinct shape the beachside village as a truly unique, culturally-rich, international tourist destination.

-The Village will create a new town centre in Palm Cove; it will be within walking distance of four existing and four future world-class Resorts, including the Sea Temple Resort & Spa, Angsana Resort and Spa, Grand Mercure Rockford Esplanade Apartments and the future luxury resort to be completed in 2009, The Royal Palm Cove.
-The Village will provide a new shopping and dining hub in Palm Cove.
-More importantly The Village will provide the infrastructure that Palm Cove’s many residents and visitors have been waiting for.
+The Village creates a new town centre in Palm Cove; and it is within walking distance of four existing and four future world-class Resorts, including the Sea Temple Resort & Spa, Alamanda Resort and Spa, Imagine Drift Resort & Esplanade Apartments.
+The Village provides a new shopping and dining hub in Palm Cove.
+More importantly The Village provides the infrastructure that Palm Cove’s many residents and visitors have been waiting for.

 The Village will be created by architect and local identity who over the past 25 years, has developed some of Tropical North Queensland’s most prestigious resort properties including The Reef House & Spa Palm Cove, Angsana Resort & Spa Palm Cove, Villa Paradiso Palm Cove, Peppers Beach Club & Spa Palm Cove, Palm Cove Shopping Village and Peppers Beach Club Port Douglas.